homedao/docs/docs/whitepaper.md

 The primary governing body of HomeDAO is the DAO itself, a collection of individuals that collaborate to manage and evolve HomeDAO, in accordance with the constitution and the overriding goals of the undertaking.

 Unlike purely on-chain protocols, HomeDAO is dealing with the accommodation and living conditions of real-life people, as well as local, national and international laws and regulations, and therefore requires a more rigid hierarchical structure than pure DAOs.
-This form of DAO is sometimes called a "Hybrid DAO”.
+This form of DAO is sometimes called a "Hybrid DAO".

 However, unlike a traditional company or foundation, HomeDAO operates according to two policies:

-*   "open-door”.
+*   "open-door".
 Decisions are made in the open
-*   "social mobility”.
+*   "social mobility".
 There is a clear mechanism for moving between the hierarchies of the DAO

 Along these lines, the DAO issues a governance token: HOME at three [levels](#h.zh5ybqm23qss).